Sleeping on your back can actually be very good for your organs and maintaining a low body temperature while you sleep.

 Pain from your cervical vertebrae can cause spinal issues and lower back pain from sleeping improperly, which is why you need to support yourself in your most vulnerable state: sleep.

-Apart from being supportive, Misiki is also expected to hold its shape perfectly for two to three years before any changes happen in the high density memory foam.
+Apart from being supportive, Misiki is also expected to hold its shape perfectly for two to three years before any changes happen in the high-density foam.